On January 21, 1977, "Pink Floyd" released their tenth studio album, "Animals".

 Despite Waters' attempt to wrap his heavy and dark work in a positive message, a very great dissonance is present between Waters the creator, and Waters the person.
 This masterpiece has become a poignant parody whose arrows are directed toward its creator.
 Waters' domination and tyranny towards his bandmates during the recording of the album, simply scream out, in a way that makes Waters the tragic hero of the musical story he himself created.

 Waters' takeover would force Gilmour and Wright to release solo albums in 1978.
-During the tour designed to promote the album, Waters will isolate himself and move further and further away from band members.
+During the tour designed to promote the album, Waters isolated himself and move further and further away from band members.
 The tyranny and alienation will increase and their pick will come in the form of total disintegration of this mighty band.
 Although this is a formidable album, "Animals" will be remembered in the pages of history as an album that marked the beginning of the end for "Pink Floyd".

 For Listening: Spotify, Apple Music